syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 _AlignBottom command applied to Diagram Objects_

-> Note: The connector gets aligned only when the head node and the tail node of the connector is Null.
+N> The connector gets aligned only when the head node and the tail node of the connector is Null.

 Alignment commands are useful for ordering the layout of the objects on a page and provide a professional appearance to the diagram.